montlebalm/montlebalm.github.io/_includes/programming_journal.md

 ## 7/1/22 - CSS text gradient

-You can apply a color gradient to text by using a few `-webkit` properties:
+You can apply a color gradient to text by using a few choice `-webkit` properties:

 ```
 h1 {